xyproto/cxx/README.md

     sm ninja

-Only building projects with CMake is supported, not clearing, installing and packaging files.
+Only building projects with CMake is supported; not clearing, installing and packaging files.

 ## Source code formatting